Dumchele: 1962 war and aftermath

 In October 1962, during the Sino-Indian War, the Chinese occupied the Dumchele area, along with the entire right bank of the Indus to the south of Dumchele.
 The Line of Actual Control resulting from the war runs between Dumchele and the smaller lake of Tsoskur to the west.

 During and following the Indo-Pakistan war of 1965, the Dumchele area saw some action mainly in the form of the Indian and Chinese governments exchanging notes blaming each other for intruding into their territory.

 Near Tsoskur, 2.5 mi southwest of Dumchele, three Indian armed personnel were killed by PLA troops on 19 September 1965.
 The Chinese alleged that India had committed its "worst border provocation since 1962" at Dumchele.

 Trading post

+Dumchele, on an ancient India-Tibet trade route, is not one of the mutually-agreed officially-designated border trade points (BTP) between India and China, though it has been proposed as another BTP The mutually-agreed officially-designated border trade points (BTP) are Lipulekh Pass (since 1991) in Uttrakhand, Shipki La (since 1993) in Himachal Pradesh, and Nathu La (since 2006) in Sikkim for trading the locally made items through these points for boosting the local economy.

-China built a border trading post at Dumchele, meant for the Ladakhis to access.
+Before 2014, China built a border trading post at Dumchele, meant for the Ladakhis to access.
 The PLA military stationed near Dumchele allows this trade.
 For a few days during the winter the trade intensifies.
 A 2014 study by Siddiq Wahid reports "illicit trade" (smuggling) of "tiger bones, tiger skins, rhino horns and sandalwood".
 Items exchanged also include rice, wheat and cooking oil, and in exchange pashmina shawls and Chinese crockery and electronics are acquired.
 In 2016, the smuggling occurring here, said to be worth crores of rupees, was reportedly stopped by Indian authorities.